 Eric Larson: We are investigating relationships between invasive crayfish behavior and diet on gradients of potential intraspecific competition, from lakes with relatively few crayfish to hyper-abundant populations.
 We are curious if intraspecific competition gives rise to greater individual specialization of both laboratory behaviors and field diets, as inferred by stable isotopes.

-Mike Spears: Our research question is whether quantification of environmental DNA can be used to estimate walleye populations (abundance or biomass) in northern Wisconsin lakes.
+Mike Spear: Our research question is whether quantification of environmental DNA can be used to estimate walleye populations (abundance or biomass) in northern Wisconsin lakes.
 We are comparing our ability to quantify walleye DNA filtered and extracted from lake water to the DNR’s estimates of walleye populations from their mark-recapture netting and electrofishing.